Ajñana: Relativity of knowledge

 In the same passage, Silanka further continues:

 Knowledge cannot completely comprehend the nature of the object of knowledge, for it is said, "whatever is apprehended should have the parts, near, middle and outer but here only the near part is apprehended and not the others since it is determined by it (i.e. the nature of the object)"; as for the exhausting the atom (paramanu-paryavasanata?) with the (knowledge of) the near portion, considering the unrepresented parts out of the three parts, it is not possible to apprehend the atom by those with a limited vision owing to the excellence of its nature; therefore, since there is no omniscient person and since one who is not omniscient cannot comprehend the nature of an object as it is constituted, since all the theorists (sarvavadinam) have conceived of the nature of the categories in a mutually contradictory manner and those who have claimed super-knowledge (uttarapari-jñaninam) are at fault (paramdavatam) Scepticism is best owing to the magnitude of the mistakes that arise (from claims of knowledge).

 To the Sceptics, none of the contending theories, proposed by limited intellect, can be known to be true, since they are mutually contradictory.
-Also, any new theory is bound to contradict existing theories, and hence cannot be true.
+Also, any new theory may contradict existing theories, and hence cannot be true.
 Hence nothing can be known to be true.
-Thus the Sceptics conclude that the contradictions of metaphysics and the impossibility of omniscience leads them to accept Scepticism.
+Thus the Sceptics conclude that the contradictions of metaphysics and the impossibility of omniscience lead them to accept Scepticism.